DellGEOS/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

         Write-Output "Token is already plaintext."
     }

+    #check if ImageCustomizationScheduledTask is not in disabled state (if it's "ready", run it) - will be fixed in 2506
+    Invoke-Command -ComputerName $Servers -ScriptBlock {
+        $task=Get-ScheduledTask -TaskName ImageCustomizationScheduledTask
+        if ($task.State -ne "Disabled" -and $task.State -ne "Running"){
+            Write-Output "Starting Scheduled task ImageCustomizationScheduledTask on $env:ComputerName"
+            $task | Start-ScheduledTask
+        }
+    } -Credential $Credentials
+    #wait until it's disabled
+    Invoke-Command -ComputerName $Servers -ScriptBlock {
+        $task=Get-ScheduledTask -TaskName ImageCustomizationScheduledTask
+        if ($task.state -eq "running"){
+            do {
+                Write-Output "Waiting for ImageCustomizationScheduledTask on $env:computerName to finish" Start-Sleep 1
+            } while ($task.state -ne "Disabled")
+        }
+    } -Credential $Credentials

+    #register servers
     Invoke-Command -ComputerName $Servers -ScriptBlock {
         Invoke-AzStackHciArcInitialization -SubscriptionID $using:SubscriptionID -ResourceGroup $using:ResourceGroupName -TenantID $using:TenantID -Cloud $using:Cloud -Region $Using:Location -ArmAccessToken $using:ARMtoken -AccountID $using:id #-ArcGatewayID $using:ArcGatewayID
     } -Credential $Credentials